Person with headphones in front of a touchscreen

 • advanced technical college certificate

-If you do not fulfill these course entry requirements you may qualify for admission by giving proof of outstanding artistic aptitude during the entrance examination.
 A detailed description of the admission requirements can be found in the Special Provisions of the Examination Regulations (German) and in the Aptitude Test Statutes (German).

 01.03. - 01.06.